getclump/clump/STITCH.md

 }
 ```

 Basically, we can say that the Stitch's API is optimized for non-optional fetches.
-In the other hand, Clump is optimized for optional fetches:
+On the other hand, Clump is optimized for optional fetches:

 ```scala
 val tracksSource = Clump.source(tracksService.fetch)(_.trackId)